Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-Note that changing this setting will never help if the analysis contains incompatibilities (or any of the issues above).
+Note that changing this setting will never help if the analysis contains incompatibilities (or any of the other issues above).
 In the case of the `issue3_1.xml` file, for instance, the starting value of the clock rate is outside of the bounds of the corresponding prior, so initialization will always fail regardless of how many attempts are performed.
 Similarly, if no model components are randomly initialised (e.g. a fixed starting tree is used) and there is an initialization issue, then no number of initalization attempts will solve the issue.

 > **Topic for discussion**
 >